Ngz91/anya/README.md

 <div align="center">
     <h1>🍱 Anya 🍱</h1>
-    <h3> Terminal based http client application </h3>
+    <h3> Terminal based HTTP client application </h3>
 </div>

-Anya is a lightweight TUI HTTP client application.
-Test GET and POST methods with or without a JSON body on your terminal.
+Anya is a lightweight TUI HTTP client application written in Rust.
+Test GET and POST methods with or without a JSON body from your terminal.

 # Installation